nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time, with a tasklist populated with default tasks.

 Step 2.
-The user executes `addTask n/homework d/coding assignment pr/high c/backend dl/2022-12-12
+The user executes `addTask n/Fix toggle d/Fix dark mode button pr/high c/frontend dl/2022-12-12
 pe/charlotte@example.com` to add a task to the tasklist.
 The `AddTaskCommand` calls the `Model#hasTask()`, checking if the tasklist already contains the task.
 If the task already exist, an exception will be thrown and a **task already exist** error message will be returned to the user.